ionic-team/ionic-docs/docs/angular/build-options.md

 bootstrapApplication(AppComponent, {
   providers: [
     { provide: RouteReuseStrategy, useClass: IonicRouteStrategy },
+    /**
+     * The custom config serves as an example
+     * of how to pass a config to provideIonicAngular.
+     * You do not need to set "mode: 'ios'" to
+     * use Ionic standalone components.
+     */
 -   importProvidersFrom(IonicModule.forRoot({ mode: 'md' })),
 +   provideIonicAngular({ mode: 'md' }),
     provideRouter(routes),